thops1925/thops1925/README.md

 ## ✨ Fun Fact

-When I'm not coding, you’ll catch me sketching, exploring new coffee shops, or chasing the perfect sunset for my next photo.
+If coding was an Olympic sport, I'd win gold in "googling error messages" and "accidentally breaking my own code." 🏆

 ---

-<p align="center"><b>Thanks for stopping by! 🚀</b></p>
+<p align="center"><b>Thanks for visiting! 🚀</b></p>